 Lawrence Heim is Editor of CCRcorp’s ESG platform, PracticalESG.com, where he shares insights based on over 35 years of supporting companies in environmental, health & safety compliance and management.
 He’s led various types of non-financial audits, designed corrective action programs and helped implement sustainability programs.
 He spent nearly a decade in-house at a Fortune 150 manufacturer and went on to help create the Global Environmental Risk Consulting Practice at Marsh USA.
 Later, Lawrence founded & led the Sustainability practice at Elm Consulting Group, and most recently, he led development of supply chain due diligence standards at the Responsible Business Alliance/Responsible Minerals Initiative.
 When the SEC’s conflict minerals rules were under consideration, Lawrence was the only non-financial auditor selected to give testimony to the Commission.
 In 2018, he published the book “Killing Sustainability.”
 Lawrence also sits on the board of ASSET, a non-profit anti-slavery organization.

-Prior to joining GE, Denis worked for Orthofix, where he held the position of VP, Deputy Chief Compliance Officer, and Becton Dickinson, as Global Director, Ethics & Compliance.
+Denis previously worked for Orthofix, where he held the position of VP, Deputy Chief Compliance Officer, and Becton Dickinson, as Global Director, Ethics & Compliance.

 CEO, Reimagine Gender